Skip to content

 Jones will inherit that problem.
 About 18% of the city’s full-time positions were still unfilled as of Sept.
 30, the most recent date for which figures are available.

-She will also be a key player interfacing with the labor unions that represent city workers, and Parker said she played a key role in negotiations with AFSCME’s District Council 33, the city’s largest municipal workers union, which reached a deal with the administration to avert a strike last week.
+She will also be a key player interfacing with the labor unions that represent city workers, and Parker said she played a key role in contract negotiations with AFSCME’s District Council 33, the city’s largest municipal workers union, which reached a deal with the administration to avert a strike last week.

 » READ MORE: Familiar faces and an unusual structure: How Cherelle Parker is shaping her mayoral administration